Who can become an organ and tissue donor?

 - Almost everyone can help others through organ and tissue donation.

-- The governing factors are where and how a donor dies and the condition of their organs and tissues
+- The main issues are where and how a person dies and the condition of their organs and tissues.

 - While your age and medical history will be considered, you shouldn't assume you're too young, too old or not healthy enough to become a donor.